camilotejeiro/camilotejeiro.github.io/_posts/2016-03-28-learning-colemak-a-qwerty-keyboard-alternative.md

 ---
 title: Learning Colemak, a Qwerty Keyboard Alternative
-layout: post
 ---

-[Colemak](http://colemak.com/) is an alternative keyboard layout to the standard Qwerty layout that we use everyday.

 A better alternative? maybe? _Up to you,_ however here are [some stats](http://mkweb.bcgsc.ca/carpalx/?colemak#colemak_detailed_statistics)